Supreme Command for Jihad and Liberation

 The Supreme Command for Jihad and Liberation (a.k.a.
-Supreme Council of Jihad and Liberation or SCJL or Ba'athist Loyalists) is an Iraqi front comprising some 23 militia groups formed in 3 October 2007 and were led by former Iraqi vice president and deputy chairman of the Revolutionary Command Council Izzat Ibrahim al-Douri.
+Supreme Council of Jihad and Liberation or SCJL or Ba'athist Loyalists) was an Iraqi front comprising some 23 militia groups formed on 3 October 2007 and were led by former Iraqi vice president and deputy chairman of the Revolutionary Command Council Izzat Ibrahim al-Douri.
 The name is also often used to refer to the largest militia in the front, the Army of the Men of the Naqshbandi Order (also known by its Arabic initials JRTN), which was commanded by Douri himself.

 The formation of the coalition was announced on 3 October 2007 in a videotaped message broadcast on the Arab satellite television channel Al Arabiya and in a statement posted on a Ba'athist website.

 Ideology

 The group laid down a series of eight terms and conditions in order for negotiations with U.S. forces to take place: